igoresso/aduncrypt/README.md

 # Reload systemd to recognize the new quadlet
 systemctl --user daemon-reload

-# Enable and start the service
+# Start the service
-systemctl --user enable --now aduncrypt.service
+systemctl --user start aduncrypt.service

 # Enable lingering for auto-start on boot
 sudo loginctl enable-linger $USER